argoproj/argo-cd/docs/operator-manual/server-commands/argocd-application-controller.md

       --app-state-cache-expiration duration   Cache expiration for app state (default 1h0m0s) --as string                             Username to impersonate for the operation --as-group stringArray                  Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
-      --certificate-authority string          Path to a cert file for the certificate authority --client-certificate string             Path to a client certificate file for TLS --client-key string                     Path to a client key file for TLS
+      --as-uid string                         UID to impersonate for the operation --certificate-authority string          Path to a cert file for the certificate authority --client-certificate string             Path to a client certificate file for TLS --client-key string                     Path to a client key file for TLS